rwydaegh/goliat/docs/developer_guide/advanced_features.md

 The `Profiler` class is the engine for all timing and estimation.

 -   **Session-Based Timing**: The profiler maintains a session-specific timing configuration file in the `data/` folder (e.g., `profiling_config_31-10_14-15-30_a1b2c3d4.json`).
 The filename includes a timestamp prefix followed by a unique hash.
-This file stores the average time taken for each major phase (`avg_setup_time`, `avg_run_time`, etc.) and for granular subtasks.
+This file stores average times for each major phase (`avg_setup_time`, `avg_run_time`, etc.) and for granular subtasks.
 The session-specific approach means each study run tracks its own timing data, allowing for cleaner session management and avoiding conflicts between concurrent runs.
+-   **Dual Estimation System**: The profiler maintains two types of estimates:
+    - **Simple averages** (`avg_{phase}_time`): Used for display purposes (pie charts, timings table, phase weights).
+These are straightforward arithmetic means of all real phase executions, excluding cached phases.
+    - **Smart estimates**: Computed on-the-fly for ETA calculations using a weighted average that emphasizes the last 3 simulations (70% weight) while incorporating all historical data.
+Within the last 3, the most recent measurement gets the highest weight.
+This makes ETA calculations more responsive to recent trends while maintaining stability from older data.
+-   **Cached Phase Handling**: Cached setup phases are excluded from statistics to prevent polluting real execution time estimates.
+When a setup phase is skipped due to caching, it doesn't affect the simple average stored in `avg_{phase}_time`, ensuring pie charts and statistics reflect actual execution times.
+-   **Starting with Cached Simulations**: When a study begins with many cached simulations, ETA calculations use estimates from the previous session (or defaults) until real measurements are available.
+As real simulations complete, the smart estimate adapts quickly, emphasizing the most recent measurements.
+The ETA calculation uses actual elapsed time rather than estimated time, so cached simulations that complete quickly don't inflate the remaining time estimate.
 -   **ETA Calculation**: The `get_time_remaining` method provides the core ETA logic.
-It calculates the total estimated time for all simulations based on the current session's timing averages and subtracts the time that has already elapsed.
+It calculates the total estimated time for all simulations based on the current session's smart phase estimates and subtracts the time that has already elapsed.
 This elapsed time is a combination of the total time for already completed simulations and the real-time duration of the current, in-progress simulation.
 -   **Weighted Progress**: The `Profiler` calculates the progress within a single simulation by using phase weights.
-These weights are derived from the average time of each phase in the current session, normalized to sum to 1.
+These weights are derived from the estimated time of each phase in the current session, normalized to sum to 1.
 This makes a longer phase, like `run`, contribute more to the intra-simulation progress than a shorter one, like `extract`.

 ### The animation system